-No student will be allowed to repeat a course for the purpose of replacing a grade in which the student has received a C grade or higher.
 A student may repeat a course for the purpose of replacing a grade only once.
 Requests for further repetitions of a course will be at the discretion of a student's Faculty Academic Advisor or Professional Academic Advisor.
-If a course is repeated for a second time, the second grade stands and is calculated in the grade point average.
+When a course is repeated, only the highest grade will stand and be calculated in the grade point average.
 Failure in a required course necessitates repeating the course at the campus where it was taken in order to replace the failure with a letter grade.
 The grades for all attempts of a course taken for credit appear on a student's transcript.
 Exception to this policy is made for topics courses and similar courses where the subject material of the course changes from offering to offering.